Blog

 Tips for recording interviews and focus groups

-If you want accurate transcripts of interviews or focus groups, you need two things in addition to a set of relevant questions and willing participants : clear, audible audio recordings, and an accurate online transcriptionist.
+If you want accurate transcripts of interviews or focus groups, in addition to a set of relevant questions and willing participants, you need clear, audible audio recordings.
+You also need an accurate transcriptionist, to ensure the recordings are transcribed into accurate transcripts.

-How to record clearly audible interviews and focus groups
+How to record clearly interviews and focus groups

 To produce a clear recording of an interview or focus group you need to: